New Big Money Means AbbVie Inc. (ABBV) Investors Could Reap Benefit

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 142.56 million shares valued at $15.28 billion.
 The investor’s holdings represent 8.07% of the ABBV Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 124.42 million shares valued at $13.33 billion to account for 7.05% of the shares outstanding.
 The other top investors are State Street Corporation which holds 78.16 million shares representing 4.43% and valued at over $8.38 billion, while Capital Research Global Investors holds 2.15% of the shares totaling 37.92 million with a market value of $4.06 billion.

-AbbVie Inc. (NYSE: ABBV) is -1.40% lower on its value in year-to-date trading and has touched a low of $62.55 and a high of $113.41 in the current 52-week trading range.
+AbbVie Inc. (NYSE: ABBV) is -0.34% lower on its value in year-to-date trading and has touched a low of $62.55 and a high of $113.41 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ABBV stock was last observed hovering at around $106.71 in the last trading session, with the day’s loss setting it -1.06% off its average median price target of $120.00 for the next 12 months.
-It is also 24.54% off the consensus price target high of $140.00 offered by 21 analysts, but current levels are -8.92% lower than the price target low of $97.00 for the same period.
+The ABBV stock was last observed hovering at around $106.11 in the last trading session, with the day’s gains setting it 0.68% off its average median price target of $124.00 for the next 12 months.
+It is also 23.72% off the consensus price target high of $140.00 offered by 21 analysts, but current levels are -10.09% lower than the price target low of $97.00 for the same period.

 AbbVie Inc. (ABBV) Analyst Forecasts